jimsam/pokedexcli/README.md

 # Pokedexcli

-A GO application, to interact with the Pokemon API at `https://pokeapi.co/` from your CLI.
+A Go application, to interact with the Pokemon API at `https://pokeapi.co/` from your CLI.

 ## How to use it.
-If you have GO installed you can download the code and use `go run .` or build it with `go build .` and then just run the file `./pokedexcli`
+If you have Go installed you can download the code and use `go run .` or build it with `go build .` and then just run the file `./pokedexcli`

 ### Available commands
 * help -> will display the available commands